 Contact: Matt Johnson, 786-335-3679

-On September 23, Biscayne National Park and Tropical Audubon Society launched the Biscayne Birding Trail, a fun certificate-earning program for visitors who like wildlife and the outdoors.
-The program will award achievement certificates at various levels based on the numbers of bird species spotted in the park.
+Biscayne National Park and Tropical Audubon Society have launched the Biscayne Birding Trail, a fun certificate-earning program for visitors who like wildlife and the outdoors.
+The program awards achievement certificates at various levels based on the numbers of bird species spotted in the park.
 The program is free, and available to any park visitor at the park's Dante Fascell Visitor Center.
 "We hope that both seasoned birders and visitors who would like to learn how to identify birds will be inspired to keep lists of the beautiful birds that can be seen in Biscayne National Park," said Park Superintendent Brian Carlstrom.

 To earn a certificate, visitors need only fill out a bird checklist, available at the park's Dante Fascell Visitor Center (located at 9700 SW 328 Street, Homestead) attesting that the birds were seen within the boundaries of the park.
 A ranger will verify the count and immediately present the certificate.
 Lifetime achievement certificates can be awarded at any time, but the annual achievement certificates would be only available through the following calendar year.
 Certificates must be presented in person; they cannot be mailed.